zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/red-bull-livelab/data-prep/data-prep.md

 This lab will walk you through the data preparation process of the machine learning lifecycle.
 Now that we have race, weather, and qualifying race data, we'll merge our sets together to create the dataset we'll feed to our Machine Learning algorithms.

-Estimated Lab Time: n minutes
+Estimated Lab Time: 1 hr

 <b> Objectives </b>